markjfisher/fujinet-nio/docs/network_device_protocol.md

 This protocol sits **above** any HTTP/TLS implementation and **above** any socket stack.
 It is purely a device protocol.

+This document describes the v1 NetworkDevice binary protocol and its command semantics (Open / Read / Write / Info / Close).

+The protocol is transport-agnostic: multiple network schemes may be implemented over it.
+At present, two schemes exist:

+- HTTP/HTTPS (request–response semantics)
+- TCP (stream socket semantics)

+HTTP behavior is documented inline below.
+TCP stream behavior is documented separately in:

+  docs/network_device_tcp.md

+Unless explicitly stated otherwise, command semantics described here apply to both HTTP and TCP.
+Where semantics differ (e.g. offsets, EOF behavior, Info()), the TCP document is authoritative.

 ---

 ## Terminology